-Cinemark Theaters has the Cinemark Summer Movie Clubhouse where you can see kid-friendly movies all summer long for $1 or less.
-If you purchase 10 movies for $5, then it’s just $0.50 each show!
-Or there is an option to pay $1.00 for each show you attend.
+Cinemark Theaters has the Cinemark Summer Movie Clubhouse where you can see kid-friendly movies all summer long for inexpensive.
 And all movies are rated G or PG.
-To get the tickets, go to the ticket office the day you are seeing your first movie and you can purchase a punch pass for $5.00.
+To get the tickets, go to the ticket office the day you are seeing your first movie and you can purchase a punch pass.
 Parents and kids all get in for the same price.
 Head over to Summer Movie Clubhouse to see which Cinemark movie theaters are participating near you.

 2.)
 Kids Bowl Free

 Register your children at KidsBowlFree.com to receive two free games of bowling for each of your children daily during the summer.
 Keep in mind that you do have to pay for the shoe rental.
 To see which bowling alleys are participating near you, head over here.

 Select skating rinks across the country are offering a Kids Skate Free program this summer.
 Head over here and pick your state to see if there is a participating skating rink in your area.
 Most ages that can skate free are 12 and younger.
 Keep in mind that you will have to pay for skate rentals.
 Not all states have this program set up, and unfortunately there isn’t a participating skating rink in Utah.

 4.)
 Fun & Frugal Summer Activities for Kids